-On June 27, 2012, the Stewardship Council board approved an amendment to the property tax methodology it had adopted on May 2, 2012, after an opportunity for public comment and specific outreach to all potentially affected counties.
+On June 27, 2012, the Stewardship Council board approved an amendment to the property tax neutrality methodology it had adopted on May 2, 2012, after an opportunity for public comment and specific outreach to all potentially affected counties.
+On June 24, 2015, the Stewardship Council board approved some minor revisions to that methodology.
 The methodology establishes a standard payment process when lands are transferred to organizations that are exempt from paying property taxes (see Appendix 4).
 The methodology outlines two in-lieu payment options: a one-time lump sum payment from the Stewardship Council directly to counties, and the Stewardship Council's establishment of an endowment account that would be designed to generate enough investment income to make annual in-lieu payments to counties on an ongoing basis.
 Regardless of the payment option selected by the county, the payment methodology provides that the county will distribute funds related to the special districts as defined in the Tax Rate Area upon receipt of the lump sum payment or the annual installment payment.

-On August 14, 2014 the California Public Utilities Commission approved Resolution E-4644.
+On August 14, 2014, the California Public Utilities Commission approved Resolution E-4644.
 The resolution states that the Commission endorses the Guidelines Regarding Satisfaction of Tax Neutrality and the Property Tax Neutrality Methodology adopted by the Stewardship Council.